Earthshot-Labs/earthshot_model_utils/README.md

 curve fit:
 - uncertainty (MC simulation, picking ymax, effect of allometries)
 - average plots of same age??

+logistic_fun:
+- force it to start at 0 otherwise some data gives a big jump from year 0 to year 1 which would be problematic for ops

 wood density:
 - consider more carefully how default SD of WD for n=1 is returned (now it's the mean SD of WD across the region).
 We don't want it to be 0 because it could be used to track uncertainty in the future.
 But the current default SD(WD) could be misleading because it's biased to what appeared in the literature?